VladLunca/event-platform/README.md

 | `/api/events` | `http://event-service:8080/events` | Prefix match, no trailing slash |
 | `/api/clients/` | `http://client-service:8081/clients/` | Trailing slash preserved |

-The `GET /events/tickets/{ticketId}` endpoint used by client-service for chain validation is **not** proxied by nginx — it is reachable only within the Docker network.
+The `GET /events/tickets/{ticketId}` endpoint is reachable both within the Docker network (used by client-service for chain validation) and externally via `/api/events/tickets/{ticketId}` (used by the Angular frontend to enrich ticket display in the profile page), because the `location /api/events` prefix rule in nginx matches all paths under that prefix.

 ---